awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 + You want to be able to audit when sensitive data is accessed \(CloudTrail\)\.
 + You want to encrypt your sensitive data, and you want to bring your own encryption keys to manage access\.
 Only the *value* of a `SecureString` parameter is encrypted\.
 Parameter names, descriptions, and other properties are not encrypted\.
 The `SecureString` parameter type can be used for textual data that you want to encrypt, such as passwords, application secrets, confidential configuration data, or any other types of data you need to protect\. `SecureString` data is encrypted and decrypted using an AWS KMS key\.
-You can use either a default KMS key provided by AWS or create and use your own customer master key \(CMK\)\. \(Use your own CMK if you need to restrict user access to `SecureString` parameters\.
+You can use either a default KMS key provided by AWS or create and use your own AWS KMS key\. \(Use your own AWS KMS key if you need to restrict user access to `SecureString` parameters\.
 For more information, see [IAM permissions for using AWS default keys and customer managed keys](sysman-paramstore-access.md#ps-kms-permissions)\.\)
 You can also use `SecureString` parameters with other AWS services\.
 In the following example, the Lambda function retrieves a `SecureString` parameter by using the [GetParameters](https://docs.aws.amazon.com/ssm/latest/APIReference/API_GetParameters.html) API\.

 ```